k2kobayashi/Shifter/README.md

 AUTHORS
 -------

-Shifter was originally written by Kazuhiro Kobayashi.
+Shifter was originally written by Kazuhiro KOBAYASHI.

 COPYRIGHT
 ---------